Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 **Skeleton**

-The site will be made up of three pages with one main section per page, all pages will have a 'sticky' navigation bar at the top and a small copyright footer.
+The site will be made up of four pages with one main section per page, all pages will have a 'sticky' navigation bar at the top and a small copyright footer.

 **Information Architecture**

-The home page will consist of a large hero image with a text introduction of the business.
+The home page will consist of a large hero image with an animated text introduction of the business.
 This will describe the business and the services available.
 Icons traditionally associated with the services offered will be displayed lower down and will reinforce this information allowing the information to be easily assimilated by the user.

 The second page will be a gallery of current products in stock with some pricing information.
 There will be a feature to quick search through the products.
-A call to action alert will be created if an item is found in the search.
-This call to action will link the user to the contact the business.
+A call to action message will be created on each product card.
+This call to action will link the user to an order form.

+The third page will be an order form.

-The third page will provide contact information, the premise location and a contact form.
+The fourth page will provide contact information, the premise location and a contact form.

 **Interaction Design**

 The navigation bar will highlight on hover and active status.

-The text introduction on the home page will be animated, similar to a carosel, with short paragraphs of information.
+The text introduction on the home page will be animated, with a short paragraph of information.
 Icons on the homepage will display discriptive text when clicked.

-The user will be able to interact with the data on the second page by searching through the products available and calculate a quote for some items.
+The user will be able to interact with the data on the second page by searching through the products available and place an order.

+The order form will total the order cost and populate the product name from the clicked link.

 On the third page the user will be able to send an email to the business and view the location of its premise.
 A confirmation message will display when the email has been sent successfully or an error if unsuccessfull.